-National Education Policy (NEP) 2020 is the new education policy which has been devised by the Union Cabinet on 28th July.
+National Education Policy (NEP) 2020 is the New Education Policy 2020 which has been devised by the Union Cabinet on 28th July.
 With the help of this NEP 2020, great changes have been brought in the school and high education areas.

 The new policy mainly aims at developing: